-Page 37 of 57 Task # Activity Deliverables/Outcomes Due Date/Time Frame Payment Information and/or Amount 2: Project Administration and Reporting describes the project administrative and reporting requirements.
-T he subrecipient will refer to and comply with all underlying state and federa l terms and conditions.
+Task # Activity Deliverables/Outcomes Due I Due Date/Time Frame Payment Information and/or Amount Task 2: Project Administration and Reporting Task 2 describes the project administrative and reporting requirements.
+The subrecipient will refer to and comply with all underlying state and federal terms and conditions.
 2.1 Progress Reporting and Invoicing The subrecipient will submit quarterly progress reports by the specified target completion dates.
-Quarterly reporting periods are: Quarter 1 reporting period: January 1 - March 31 (FEATS will serve as 1st quarter report) Quarter 2 reporting period: April 1 - June 30 Quarter 3 reporting period: July 1 - September 30 (FEATS will serve as 3rd quarter report) Quarter 4 reporting period: October 1 - December 31 Progress reports shall include: A description of: Work completed for each task/subtask during the reporting period, including what deliverables were completed and submitted during the reporting period.
-Total allowable spending by task.
-Status for ongoing project tasks.
-Challenges affecting task-specific or overall project completion date(s), scope of work, or costs.
-Evidence of satisfactory completion of all reporting requirements.
+Quarterly reporting periods are: Quarter 1 reporting period: January 1 - March 31 (FEATS will serve as 1 st quarter report) Quarter 2 reporting period: April 1 - June 30 Quarter 3 reporting period: July 1 - September 30 (FEATS will serve as 3 rd quarter report) Quarter 4 reporting period: October 1 - December 31 Progress reports shall include: • A description of: 1.
+Work completed for each task/subtask during the reporting period, including what deliverables were completed and submitted during the reporting period.
+2. Total allowable spending by task.
+3. Status for ongoing project tasks.
+4. Challenges affecting task-specific or overall project completion date(s), scope of work, or costs. • Evidence of satisfactory completion of all reporting requirements.
 The subrecipient will email quarterly progress reports and deliverables to the NEP Administrative Assistant and copy their Contract Manager.
 Invoices and supporting documentation will be emailed to NEPInvoices@doh.wa.gov.
 The subrecipient will submit invoices at least quarterly, but no more frequently than monthly.
 At the end of the contract period, the subrecipient will submit their final invoice within 60 days of contract expiration.
-The final invoice within 60 days of contract expiration.
-The final invoice within 60 days of contract expiration. a.
-Quarterly progress reporting b.
-(FEATS reporting, Task 2.2 serves as 2nd and 4th quarter reporting, annually) a.
-Annually on January 15 b.
-Annually on July 15 Reimbursement up to \$10,400 18,668 based on actual costs
+The final invoice will be marked "Final:.
+Invoices received more than 60 days after contract expiration may not be eligible for reimbursement. a. b.
+Quarterly progress reporting a.
+Annually on January 15 Annually on July 15 Reimbursement up to \$10,400 18,668 based on actual costs